Newark-on-Trent: 19th–21st centuries

-In the Second World War there were several RAF stations within a few miles of Newark, many holding squadrons of the Polish Air Force.
+In the Second World War, there were several RAF stations within a few miles of Newark, many holding squadrons of the Polish Air Force.
 A plot was set aside in Newark Cemetery for RAF burials.
 This is now the war graves plot, where all but ten of the 90 Commonwealth and all of the 397 Polish burials were made.
 The cemetery also has 49 scattered burials from the First World War.
-A memorial cross to the Polish airmen buried there was unveiled in 1941 by President Raczkiewicz, ex-President of the Polish Republic and head of the wartime Polish government in London, supported by Władysław Sikorski, head of the Polish Armed Forces in the West and Prime Minister of the Polish Government in Exile in 1939–1943.
-When the two died – Sikorski in 1943 and Raczkiewicz in 1947 – they were buried at the foot of the monument.
-Sikorski's remains were returned to Poland in 1993, but his former grave in Newark remained as a monument. in 2025, Newark city council returned Sikorski's tombstone to Poland.
+A memorial cross to the Polish airmen buried there was unveiled in 1941 by President Raczkiewicz of the Polish Republic and head of the wartime Polish government in London; they were supported by Władysław Sikorski, head of the Polish Armed Forces in the West and prime minister of the Polish Government in Exile in 1939–1943.
+When the two died, Sikorski in 1943 and Raczkiewicz in 1947, they were buried at the foot of the monument.
+Sikorski's remains were returned to Poland in 1993, but his former grave in Newark remained as a monument.

+In 2025, Newark city council returned Sikorski's tombstone to Poland.
 RAF Winthorpe was opened in 1940 and declared inactive in 1959.
 The site is now the location of the Newark Air Museum.